osu-cs340-ecampus/nodejs-starter-app/Step 6 - Dynamically Filling Dropdowns and Adding a Search Box/README.md

 >```
 > Arrow functions are regular functions that just are not named.
 Same thing as lambdas in Python.

-The first `planets.map` populates the empty object `planetmap`.
+`planets.map` populates the empty object `planetmap`.
 Here is exactly what it is doing; It is turning data like this:

 ```javascript
 [